 Sappho (c.
 610–c.
 570 BCE)

-The cunning linguist and lyrist lived on the Greek isle of Lesbos in the 6th century BCE, where it’s believed she may have run a school where she prepared young women for marriage and initiated them into the ways of erotic love.
+The Ancient Greek poet lived on the island of Lesbos in the 6th century BCE, and is the inspriration for the English words “sapphic” and “lesbian.”
+Much of her life has been lost to history but it’s believed she ran a school where she prepared young women for marriage and initiated them into the ways of erotic love.

-While only fragments of her poems remain today—and scholarly debate continues about whether or not these are autobiographical—it’s certain that she wrote prolifically of love, woman’s beauty, and the exquisite pain of longing.
-(Check out If Not Winter, the wonderful translation by queer-icon-and-L–Word-plot-point Anne Carson.)
+While only fragments of her poems remain—and scholarly debate continues about whether or not these are autobiographical—it’s certain that she wrote prolifically of love, woman’s beauty, and the exquisite pain of longing.

-Though she had a spending problem and an unfortunate penchant for executing people, she was also known throughout Europe for her intellect, unladylike behavior and refusal to marry.
+Christina donned the crown at age 5, when her father died in battle.
+But she caused scandal when, at age 18, she abdicated the throne and fled the country disguised as a man.
+Though she had a spending problem and a penchant for executing people, she was also infamous throughout Europe for her intellect, unladylike appearance and refusal to marry.

 S. Josephine Baker (1873-1945)